 PURPOSE The post-tenure review shall be based on criteria separately defined from the award of tenure with the following intent:

-Ddemonstrating the tenured faculty member’s growth and development in the discipline;
+Demonstrating the tenured faculty member’s growth and development in the discipline;

-Ccommunicating to the faculty member specific areas in need of improvement related to
+Communicating to the faculty member specific areas in need of improvement related to

 performance in scholarship, teaching, and service, and

-Eenhancing each individual's future productivity.
+Enhancing each individual's future productivity.

 PROCEDURES After tenure is granted, faculty will be evaluated every five years or more often at the discretion of the department chair or dean or at the request of the faculty member.
-The post-tenure review is for the most recent five years, or the time period since the last formal review.
-Within the College of Arts and Humanities post-tenure review will evaluate the following professional activities:
+The post-tenure review covers the most recent five years, or the time period since the last formal review.
+Within the College of Arts and Humanities, post-tenure review will evaluate the following professional activities:

-teaching, through student, peer, and administrative evaluation;
+Teaching, through student, collegial, and department chair evaluation;

-Tthe quality of scholarly and creative performance, professional activity and/or research productivity, and
+The quality of scholarly and creative performance and/or research productivity, and

-Sservice to the profession, school, and community.
+Service to the profession, school, and community, through department chair evaluation.

-Teaching performance should be a priority item for discussion.
-To provide a focus for discussion and better inform the chair, faculty members shall submit a summary of their most recent activities in teaching, in scholarship/creative/professional activity, and in service (vita update since the last review) to the chair at least one week prior to the scheduled interview.
-The College of Art and Humanities Annual Faculty Reports may be used in lieu of an updated vita.
-If a faculty member has additional artifacts, they too should be submitted to the chair at least one week prior to the scheduled interview.
-The chair shall send a written summary report of the interview to the dean for inclusion in the faculty member’s personnel file.
-That report shall include a listing of the major items of accomplishment of each faculty member and identify deficiencies, if any.
-A copy of the report shall be sent to the faculty member, who may make a response to the dean.
+Dated Guidelines and Process for Faculty Members Undergoing Post-Tenure Review